Wogrim/Python-Notes/readme.md

 # Funky Features of Python

 - newlines and indentation determine control flow
-- list comprehensions: fancy way to build a list
+- list comprehensions: fancy way to build a list (which is an array)
-- list and string slicing
+- list and string slicing and lots of built-in methods make common operations very easy
 - integers can be as big as you have memory to hold them

 # Data Types and Variables